guihknx/VitaMEAN/README.md

 ## Bugs and Sugestions ##

-The Vitamean is an **Open Source** project.
+The VitaMEAN is an **Open Source** project.
 Anyone can (and should) help us to improve it.

-Report bugs or do suggestions using the [Issues](https://github.com/fccoelho7/Vitamean/issues)
+Report bugs or do suggestions using the [Issues](https://github.com/fccoelho7/VitaMEAN/issues)

 ## Contribute to the Project ##